-Paweł Łyczkowski from GameTextures gave a little talk about the way he creates cloth and metal materials in Substance Designer and Substance Painter 2.0.
+Paweł Łyczkowski from GameTextures gave a little talk on how he creates cloth and metal materials in Substance Designer and Substance Painter 2.0.

 My name is Paweł Łyczkowski and I’m a Game Artist from Poland.
 I did my Master’s in Graphic Arts at the Academy of Fine Arts in Warsaw in 2010.
 Some of my employers since then were Allegorithmic, Playsoft, Brand2Play, Allgraf and CGCookie.
 I currently work at GameTextures as a Texture Artist.